All best sellers

 5. When all the areas are painted, we will use it again to give a layer of protection or varnish protecting your work.

-What do you need to buy to paint with an airbrush?
+What do I need for an airbrush?

 Some different accessories and accessories are needed when painting.
 Therefore, having a handy list of what you will need for your miniatures will come in handy.
 Here you have it: